chinmayck-github/BillingSoftware/README.md

 # BillingSoftware
-his is a GUI based software done in python for a billing software
+This is a GUI based software done in python for a billing software